Enter Long-Term Training Course 2021-2022

 The new Enter!
 LTTC

-The 4th edition of the Enter!
-LTTC is set out to be an example of European level youth worker training which contributes to the quality, access and diversity of youth work and its social and political role in addressing violence, discrimination and exclusion faced by young people in disadvantaged neighbourhoods.
+The initial seminar of the Enter!
+European level youth worker training was held from 6 to 13 September in Budapest, with an aim to contribute to the quality, access and diversity of youth work and its social and political role in addressing violence, discrimination and exclusion faced by young people in disadvantaged neighbourhoods.

 More information is available at the Concept note for the Enter!
 Long-term training for youth workers 2021-2022.